replab/replab/docs/docs/api_documentation_style.md

 - Equations: we do not use currently LaTeX formatting.
 (TODO: should we, in the future?)

 - We use sparingly the reST conventions for italics, bold and monospace, but not for variable names.
-Variable, package, method, function and class names should be written between single back-ticks.
+Only package, method, function and class names should be written between single backticks, so that the reference is valid for our infrastructure.
+One cannot use single backticks for argument names.
+Matlab/YALMIP objects can be referred with single backticks, as long as they are in the global scope.